dmd-program/dmd-100/project/ritual/discover_journey_map.md

   6. I checked to see that it had gasoline - it was low.
   7. I poured gasoline into the lawnmower
   8. I started to mow the grass, and made a lot of noise
+  9. I emptied the grass clippings many times during the process
+  10. I stopped to get a drink of water halfway through, because I was dehydrated.
-  9. I thought about how I disliked mowing the lawn because the process is time consuming and dirty
+  11. I thought about how I disliked mowing the lawn because the process is time consuming, dirty, and noisy
-  10. I emptied the grass clippings many times during the process
-  11. I eventually finished and put the lawnmower back into the garage, and moved the objects back as they were
+  12. I eventually finished and put the lawnmower back into the garage, and moved the objects back as they were
-  12. I closed the garage door
+  13. I closed the garage door

 ## Materials
 - Pen